Kellytom/FileNameTagging/README.md

 #### Conclusion

 Input and suggestions are welcome.
-I will put it on Github for review and improvement.